saadeghi/daisyui/src/docs/src/routes/docs/themes.svelte.md

 }
 ```

-<Translate text="If you don't want to include any themes and disable all colors, set `themes` config to an empty array.
+<Translate text="If you don't want to include any themes and disable all colors, set <code>themes</code> config to an empty array." />

 ```js
 module.exports = {